Can a housing association force you to move?

 Demolition or major works

-You could be evicted because the housing association wants to demolish or reconstruct your home.
-You can also be evicted because the housing association needs to carry out major repairs on your home that can't be done while you live there.
+carry out major repairs on your home that can't be done while you live there

 Your landlord must pay your removal costs up to a reasonable amount.

-It's not enough for the housing association to prove that there is a discretionary ground for eviction.
-The court must also decide that it is reasonable for you to lose your home.
+It's not enough for your housing association to prove that a discretionary ground for eviction applies to you.
+The court must also decide that it is reasonable to make a possession order.
+(This could be an outright possession order or a suspended possession order).

-The discretionary grounds most likely to be used are rent arrears, antisocial behaviour, breaking your tenancy agreement and making a fraudulent application.
+The discretionary grounds most likely to be used are:

 Rent arrears and late payment of rent

-The housing association can ask the court to evict you for any amount of rent arrears.
+The housing association can ask the court to evict you for:

 Before your housing association takes you to court to evict you for rent arrears, it should follow the steps set out in the rent arrears protocol.